aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to OTT via Java" h2="On Premise Java API to Render SVG to OTT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting SVG to OTT is a simple two-step process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that can be used to perform a variety of document processing tasks.

+The first step in the process is to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful API that can be used to create, edit, and convert PDF documents.
+It can also be used to render SVG files to DOC format.

+Once the SVG file has been rendered to DOC, the second step is to use Aspose.Words for Java to convert the DOC file to OTT.
+Aspose.Words for Java is a powerful document processing API that can be used to create, edit, and convert a variety of document formats.
+It can also be used to convert DOC files to OTT format.

-You can convert SVG to OTT by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to OTT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert SVG to OTT in just two simple steps.
+Aspose.PDF for Java can be used to render the SVG file to DOC, and Aspose.Words for Java can be used to convert the DOC file to OTT.
+With Aspose.Total for Java, you can quickly and easily convert SVG to OTT with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}